ai weiwei

 A defiant middle finger, a heap of sunflower seeds, and various mythical creatures are all silk-screened in black ink on the blue cloth backdrops of nonsurgical masks.
 The artworks the most recent intervention by artist and activist Ai Weiwei (previously) to help raise money for organizations directly involved with combating the coronavirus pandemic.
 Inspired by a documentary he's making about COVID-19, the artist decided to create an entire collection after printing his iconic middle finger onto one of the disposable cloths.
 "An individual wearing a mask makes a gesture; a society wearing…

-This interview was recorded on Monday, April 30, 2018 in Chicago and has been edited for brevity and clarity.
+This interview was recorded on Monday, April 30, 2018, in Chicago and has been edited for brevity and clarity.
 Our editor Christopher Jobson sat down with Ai Weiwei while he was touring his documentary Human Flow, a film that documents the human refugee crisis spanning 20 countries in stunning scale.
 Christopher: Human Flow captures conflicts that have been ongoing for 10-15 years, and even much longer in the making.
 Was there a moment or incident where you said this film needs to be made?
 Ai: Yes.
 I had been paying attention to the refugee crisis since 2014.
-At that time…
+At that…

 Read MoreArt